UCL-ARC/fortran-tooling/formatting/fortitude.md

 ### pre-commit

 We have also integrated Fortitude with pre-commit.
 To set this up, follow the [instructions on the main README.md](../README.md#pre-commit).
-Once this is setup, if you then try and commit a poorly formatted Fortran file...
+Once this is set up, if you then try and commit a poorly formatted Fortran file...

 ```sh
 $ git commit -m "Adding a bad commit"